Reby0217/Formula-1-F1-Database-Application/README.md

-# CS304 Project of Group 27
+# Academic project
 ## A database application in the domain of Formula 1 (F1)

-- We will model the aspects of F1, including races (specifically arranged for F1), circuits (the location where a race takes place), constructors (i.e. the racing teams), team members (i.e. racing drivers and team principles) and cars (e.g. racing cars and the safety car).
-Moreover, we will also store additional information such as F1 official staff, sponsors and broadcasters.
+- Model the aspects of F1, including races (specifically arranged for F1), circuits (the location where a race takes place), constructors (i.e. the racing teams), team members (i.e. racing drivers and team principles) and cars (e.g. racing cars and the safety car).
+Additional information such as F1 official staff, sponsors and broadcasters were stored as well.

-- Our project will be done using the CS department’s Oracle database system and PHP.
+- Using the UBC CS department’s Oracle database system and PHP.
 # Formula-1-F1-Database-Application